subquery/documentation/docs/README.md

       <li>
         <div class="title">What is SubQuery?</div>
         <div class="content">
-          <p>SubQuery is an open source project that allows developers to index, transform, and query Substrate chain data to power their applications.</p>
+          <p>SubQuery is an open source blockchain data indexer for developers that provides fast, flexible, reliable, and decentralised APIs to power leading multi-chain apps.
+Our mission is to help developers create the decentralised products of the future.</p>
           <span class="more">
-            <router-link :to="{path: '/faqs/faqs.md#what-is-subquery'}">READ MORE</router-link>
+            <router-link :to="{path: '/faqs/faqs.html#what-is-subquery'}">READ MORE</router-link>
           </span>
         </div>
       </li>
       <li>
         <div class="title">What is the best way to get started with SubQuery?</div>
         <div class="content">
-          <p>The best way to get started with SubQuery is to try out our <a href="/quickstart/quickstart.html">Quick Start tutorial</a>.
+          <p>The best way to get started with SubQuery is to try out our <a href="/quickstart/quickstart.html">Quick Start</a> tutorial.
 This is a simple 5 min walk through of downloading the starter template, building the project, and then using Docker to run a node on your localhost and running a simple query. </p>
         </div>
       </li>
       <li>